rahul2512/MSK_ML_codes/README.md

 This file contains the code corresponding to the article "Machine Learning for Musculoskeletal Modeling of Upper Extremity".

 A cluster was used to run cross-validation, so the code may require some changes to run on a laptop.
-Final model training can be easily done on a normal laptop.
+Final model training can be easily done on a normal laptop using the function "train_final_model" in plot_results.py.

+Lastly, all the plots and statistics provided in the paper can be reproduced by simply running plot_results.py.

 Test data for reproducing the results are provided here.
 The full training dataset can be obtained on request to vikranth.harthikotenagaraja@eng.ox.ac.uk